-In order to cease feuding amongst themselves, the member nations of the Federation have agreed to settle all conflicts and determine the ruler of Earth with the Gundam Fight.
-A representative fighter from each nation engages in single combat with other representatives using Gundams that utilize the special Mobile Trace System, and the nation whose Gundam is the last one standing will have the highest level of authority in the entire Federation for four years.
+In order to cease any remaining feuding amongst themselves while sating their appetite for Gundams, the member nations of the Federation have agreed to settle all internal conflicts through negotiation, and determine the ruler of Earth with the Gundam Fight.
+A representative fighter from each nation engages in single combat with other representatives using mobile suits based loosely on the RX-78 that utilize the special Mobile Trace System.
+The nation whose Gundam is the last one standing will have the highest level of authority in the entire Federation for four years.

-Fifteen years prior to the tragic accident, a secret meeting of Neo Japan's top scientists met to discuss plans to restore the Earth.
-Among these brilliant minds were Professor Juuzo Kabuto, Professor Saotome, Dr. Hell, Dr. Kasshu, and Dr. Masaki Kihara.
+After the One Year War ended, a secret meeting of Neo Japan's top scientists met to discuss plans to restore the decaying Earth.
+Among these brilliant minds were Professor Juuzo Kabuto, Professor Saotome, Dr. Raizo Kasshu, Dr. Masaki Kihara, and a scientist later known as Dr. Hell.
 Together, these five geniuses proposed the creation of the Ultimate Gundam, a robot comprised of cell-like nanomachines with the ability to self-recover, self-evolve and self-adapt.
 It would then be brought to Earth to facilitate its recovery.

 Unfortunately, there were those among the development team who desired to use the Ultimate Gundam for their own purposes, including Dr. Kihara.
 Saotome and Kabuto caught wind of their plans, and told Dr. Kasshu.
-Unfortunately, booting Kihara off the team would have indefinitely halted the project, so they instead decided to wait until it was completed before initiating their own plan.
-Soon after its completion, Kyoji Kasshu, the eldest son of Dr. Kasshu, hijacked the Ultimate Gundam and dropped it to Earth, where they disappeared for a long time.
+Unfortunately, booting Kihara off the team would have indefinitely halted the project, so the two instead decided to wait until it was completed before initiating their own plan.
+Soon after its completion, Kyoji Kasshu, the eldest son of Dr. Kasshu, hijacked the Ultimate Gundam and dropped it to Earth, where they disappeared, and remained hidden for years.

 Not long after, the first aliens arrived: beings simply known as Invaders raided the moon base of the Earth Federation, where Prof. Saotome, as well as other members of the Getter Ray Laboratories, were paying a visit.
 Saotome escaped with his life, but he soon realized he was infected by an Invader, and would soon become their thrall.
 He feverishly began working on a plan to combat them, and created a new savior: Shin Dragon.
-But before he could complete it, he lost his daughter Michiru, who was with him, in an accident.
+But before he could complete it, he lost his daughter Michiru, who was with him, in a training accident.
 It pushed him over the edge, allowing the infection to take him over.
-A series of events ultimately led to the Getter Ray Armageddon, which made the Earth all but completely inhospitable to any life form besides humans and Invaders.
+A series of events ultimately led to the accident, known as the Getter Ray Armageddon, when the Federation fired a nuclear missile on the monster, inadvertently blanketing the Earth with Getter Rays.
+This made much of the Earth all but completely inhospitable to any life form besides humans and Invaders.

-Many people have fled to a city under Neo Japan jurisdiction called Teppelin, or Kamina City to its inhabitants.
-It was once the base of a ruthless alien king called Lordgenome but he was defeated by a heroic lad named Simon, piloting a drill-wielding robot known as Gurren Lagann.
-The war with the Spiral King and his Beastmen was the main reason the wealthy began to flee to the Neo colonies, but now both human and Beastmen live in relative harmony thanks to the recently-formed partnership between Simon and Viral, one of Lordgenome's former lieutenants.
+Many fugitives from the Getter Ray Armageddon and the One Year War fled to a city under Neo Japan jurisdiction called Teppelin, or Kamina City to its inhabitants.
+It was once the base of a ruthless, god-like warlord named Lordgenome, but he was defeated by a heroic lad named Simon, piloting a drill-wielding robot known as Gurren Lagann.
+The sudden war with the Spiral King and his Beastmen was yet another reason the wealthy began to flee to the Neo colonies, but now both human and Beastmen live in relative harmony thanks to the recently-formed partnership between Simon and the Beastman Viral, one of Lordgenome's former lieutenants.

 Also living in Teppelin is Juuzo Kabuto, who is working on a Super Robot as powerful as Saotome's, in the hopes of combating Dr. Hell, who is looking to resurrect a long-dead empire and conquer the world with his army of Mechabeasts.

-Watching all this from the dark side of the moon are the people of the Lunar Kingdom, a thriving space colony who separated from the Earth Federation and became independent.
+Watching all this from the moon are the people of the Lunar Kingdom, a thriving space colony who separated from the Earth Federation generations ago and became independent.
 Some forces within the royal court are moving to conquer the Earth and colonies, and will use two machines, as powerful as any Super Robot, and sharing traits with the Devil Gundam, to do so.

 At the center of these two worlds are two individuals whose destinies will draw the worlds together through the power to cross between them, and decide the fate of not just those Earths, but all realities...